KamyarGanjian/Gallery-API-project-JS/README.md

-# a simple Album Gallery web page using HTML/CSS, JS & fake apis example
+# a simple Albums Gallery web page using HTML/CSS, JS & fake apis example
-## you can click on the menu and get that albums images in the carousel on the right
+## you can click on the albums menu and get that albums images in the carousel on the right

 <br>